29 Years Ago: Def Leppard’s Rick Allen Makes An Amazing Comeback

 The only thing more awe inspiring than Rick Allen’s physical recovery from a car accident that left him with one arm is the way that the Def Leppard drummer overcame immeasurable mental anguish in order to return to the stage on Aug.
 16, 1986.
-Allen never allowed himself the time to roll around in the stink of self-pity.
+Allen never allowed himself the time to roll around in self-pity.
 Today, he is trying to teach others — including wounded war veterans — how to overcome the obstacles along their path to recovery.

 It happened on New Year’s Eve, 1984.
 Allen was speeding along a country road near Sheffield, England.
 He misjudged an approaching turn and drove his Corvette through a stone wall into a field.
 The car flipped several times, eventually ejecting him from the driver’s seat.
 Allen and his girlfriend were wearing seat belts, but he says that his wasn’t properly fastened.